 If you are a California resident, you are entitled to the following rights under California Civil Code § 1798:

-• Right to Know: You may request the categories and specific pieces of personal information we have collected.
+- Right to know: Request the categories and specific pieces of personal information we have collected.

-• Right to Delete: You may request deletion of your personal information, subject to exceptions for data required by law, contract, or legitimate business operations.
+- Right to delete: Request deletion of your personal information, subject to exceptions for data required by law, contract, or legitimate business operations.

-• Right to Correct: You may request correction of inaccurate information we hold about you.
+- Right to correct: Request correction of inaccurate information we hold about you.

-• Right to Restrict Use of Sensitive Information: We do not collect sensitive personal information (SPI) as defined under CPRA.
+- Sensitive information: We do not collect sensitive personal information (SPI) as defined under CPRA.

 To make a request, contact contact@caminostrategygroup.com with the subject line Privacy Rights Request.
 Identity verification is required.
 We do not act on unverifiable or excessive requests and may deny requests that conflict with professional or legal obligations.